Signing in Four Public Software Package Registries: Quantity, Quality, and Influencing Factors: Methodology

 \subsubsection{Selection Requirements}

 We searched for software package registries which have natural variations in signing incentives.
 We selected some registries that have experienced changes to their signing infrastructure and policies over time.
-We focused on package registries with maintainer-signed signatures, as defined in~\cref{sec:Background}, because these place a greater burden on the maintainer and thus the effect of incentives would be more observable.
+We focused on package registries with maintainer-signed signatures, as defined in~\cref{sec:Background}, for two reasons: 1) they place a greater burden on the maintainer and thus the effect of incentives would be more observable; and 2) they provide a better guarantee of provenance than server-signed signatures (\ie the artifact hasn't been modified between the maintainer signing it and uploading it to a registry).
 Finally, the selected registries should be popular so that they are representative of publicly available software.